-Ref Name / Summary of response received Council's response No. Organisation development can be implemented on part of the site to cross-subsidise the development of a new fit-for-purpose facility.
+Ref Name / Summary of response received Council's response No. Organisation Organisation development can be implemented on part of the site to cross-subsidise the development of a new fit-for-purpose facility.
 Proposed allocation would make positive contribution to housing land supply in the borough, whilst also supporting and promoting an important local and regional employer. addition the Council's own evidence demonstrates a shortage of industrial sites in the borough.
 Therefore the presumption against the loss of industrial sites in the identified areas is justified.
 The Council's existing research is also supplemented by an update of the Employment Land Study.
 This research is underway to establish a comprehensive, up-to-date and robust evidence base in relation to employment land in the borough.
 This is to be published alongside the Publication version of the Local Plan.
 It needs to be acknowledged that the borough has a very limited supply of industrial floorspace and demand for this type of land is high.
 The London Plan states that a 'restrictive' approach towards the transfer of industrial land to other uses should be adopted in the borough, which means that industrial land should not be released for other uses.
-Therefore, in order to deliver this key priority and strategic objective, locally important industrial land and business parks, which are of particular importance for warehousing, distribution, storage and other industrial employment as well as locally important creative industries and other key employment facilities, are identified in the Local Plan.
-Any loss of industrial space within these areas will be strongly resisted.
-This is to ensure that the borough can continue to provide for local business and employment needs.
+Therefore, in order to deliver this key priority and strategic objective, locally important industrial land and business parks, which are of particular importance for warehousing, distribution, storage and other industrial employment as well as locally important creative industries and other key employment as well as locally important creative industries and other key employment as well as locally important creative industries and employment needs.
 In addition, the GLA's Industrial Land Supply and Economy Study (2015) demonstrates that the borough has a very limited supply of industrial land, with only 17.3 hectares of general and light industrial space (B2 and B1(c)), and 8.1 hectares of warehousing and storage (B8) facilities; this is amongst the lowest of all the London boroughs.
 It is expected that the 'restrictive transfer' approach will be retained within the next London Plan.
-Therefore there is a presumption against loss of any industrial or other such employment space in all parts of the borough, and any loss will be particularly strongly resisted in 473 Jamie Wallace, CgMs on behalf of Notting Hill Home Ownership St Clare Business Park should not be identified as locally important industrial land and business park, and instead should be allocated for mixed use development; suggest as follows: "A comprehensive mixed use development comprising employment floorspace (B1) and residential development with associated landscaping and parking."
+Therefore there is a presumption against loss of any industrial or other such employment space in all parts of the borough, and any loss will be particularly strongly resisted in the listed important industrial land and business parks.
+The Counc 473 Jamie Wallace, CgMs on behalf of Notting Hill Home Ownership St Clare Business Park should not be identified as locally important industrial land and business park, and instead should be allocated for mixed use development; suggest as follows: "A comprehensive mixed use development comprising employment floorspace (B1) and residential development with associated landscaping and parking." annum.
 No change.
 St Clare Business Park will retain its designation as a locally important industrial land and business park.
 It is a key site for the Council for the long term provision of warehousing, distribution, storage and other industrial employment as well as creative industries and other key employment facilities.
 It is recognised that some enabling development